 All Directors are members of the Nomination Committee which is chaired by Jim Pettigrew.
 The Nomination Committee has written terms of reference which clearly define its duties and responsibilities.
 These include regularly evaluating the balance of skills, knowledge and experience on the Board and whether to recommend the re-election of Directors at each AGM to shareholders.
 The Committee is also responsible for identifying and nominating for approval of the Board, candidates to fill board vacancies as and when they arise.
-The terms of reference of the Nomination Committee are available for inspection at the AGM, at the registered office of the Company and are also available on the Manager's investment trust website.
+The terms of reference of the Nomination Committee are available for inspection at the AGM, at the registered office of the Company and are also available on the Manager's website.

-As mentioned earlier, Richard Barfield will retire at the conclusion of this year's AGM.
-In order that the Board continues to have a balance of skills, experience and length of service and knowledge of the Company, it was decided that a new Director be appointed.
-The Board instructed the Nomination Committee to carry out this process taking into consideration the above requirements as well as diversity of the Board and the ability of a new Director to devote sufficient time to the Company to carry out his or her duties effectively.
+As mentioned earlier, Nicola Ralston will retire at the conclusion of this year's AGM.
+In order that the Board continues to have a balance of skills, experience and length of service and knowledge of the Company, it was decided that two new Directors be appointed.
+The Board instructed the Nomination Committee to carry out this process taking into consideration the above requirements as well as diversity of the Board and the ability of any new Director to devote sufficient time to the Company to carry out his or her duties effectively.
 The Nomination Committee appointed an external search consultancy to identify potential candidates.
-The Board was pleased that this process successfully identified a number of strong candidates and, after due consideration, the Board appointed Maxwell Ward a Director of the Company with effect from 8 August 2011.
-The Board considers that, with his considerable knowledge and experience, Maxwell will make a valuable contribution to the Board and, therefore, recommends that shareholders support resolution 7 at the Company's AGM.
+The Board was pleased that this process successfully identified a number of strong candidates and subsequent to the year end, the Board appointed Victoria Hastings and Glen Suarez as Directors of the Company with effect from 23 May and 24 May 2013, respectively.
+The Board considers that, with Victoria's and Glen's considerable knowledge and experience, they will make a valuable contribution to the Board and, therefore, recommends that shareholders support resolutions 3 and 4 at the Company's AGM.